 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Clorox reported total carbon emissions of approximately 3,134,421,000 kg CO2e globally.
-This figure includes 65,504,000 kg CO2e from Scope 1 emissions, 27,888,000 kg CO2e from Scope 2 emissions, and a significant 3,046,029,000 kg CO2e from Scope 3 emissions, which encompasses emissions from their value chain, including purchased goods and services.
-Clorox has set ambitious climate commitments, aiming for a 50% absolute reduction in Scope 1 and 2 emissions by 2030, using 2020 as the baseline year.
-Additionally, they target a 25% reduction in Scope 3 emissions from purchased goods and services and the use of sold products by the same year.
-Furthermore, Clorox is committed to achieving net-zero emissions across all scopes by 2050, reinforcing their dedication to sustainability and climate action.
+In 2023, The Clorox Company reported total carbon emissions of approximately 3,134,000,000 kg CO2e globally.
+This includes Scope 1 emissions of about 65,504,000 kg CO2e, Scope 2 emissions of approximately 27,888,000 kg CO2e, and a significant Scope 3 contribution of about 3,011,421,000 kg CO2e.
+The Scope 3 emissions are primarily driven by purchased goods and services, which account for about 1,987,757,000 kg CO2e.
+Clorox has set ambitious climate commitments, aiming for a 50% absolute reduction in Scope 1 and 2 emissions by 2030, using 2020 as the baseline.
+Additionally, the company targets a 25% reduction in Scope 3 emissions from purchased goods and services and the use of sold products by the same year.
+These targets are aligned with science-based targets and are part of their broader commitment to achieve net-zero emissions across all scopes by 2050.
+The company's emissions data is sourced directly from The Clorox Company, with no cascading from a parent organization.
+Clorox's initiatives reflect a proactive approach to addressing climate change within the consumer durables sector, demonstrating a commitment to sustainability and responsible environmental stewardship.

 Access structured emissions data, company-specific emission factors, and source documents